God in Islam: Creator

-The Qur'an also says in verse (25:2): "and He has created everything and designed it in a perfect measure (and ordained its destiny in a precise manner)."
+The Qur'an also says in verse (25:2): "and He has created everything and designed it in a perfect measure."
 And in another verse (25:59) it is emphasized: "It is He who created the heavens and the earth, and all that is between them."

 The Qur'an states that God is the Rabb al-'Alamin.
 When referring to God, the Arabic term "Rabb" is usually translated as "Lord" and can include all of the following meanings: "owner, master, ruler, controller, creator, upbringer, trainer, sustainer, nourisher, cherisher, provider, protector, guardian and caretaker."
 The same term, Rabb, is used in a limited sense for humans as in the "head" of the family, "master" of the house, or "owner" of the land or cattle.
 The Arabic word "al-'Alamin" can be translated as the "Worlds" or "Universes".
 There are many worlds, astronomical and physical worlds, worlds of thought, spiritual worlds, everything in existence including angels, jinn, devils, humans, animals, plants, and so on.
 The "Worlds" may also be taken to refer to different domains or kingdoms within this earthly world, or other worlds beyond this earth.
 Thus, the Qur'anic expression Rabb al-'Alamin really means the "Creator of the Worlds", the "Ruler of the Universes", the "Creator and Sustainer of all the peoples and Universes".